PROJECT

 ABOUT THE project

-Acts of Solidarity is a new project bringing together local grassroots communities and artists from refugee and asylum-seeking backgrounds to explore issues of identity and belonging, to challenge exclusion and inequality in the arts.
+Acts of Solidarity is a new project bringing together local grassroots communities and artists from migrant, refugee and asylum-seeking backgrounds to explore issues of identity and belonging, to challenge exclusion and inequality in the arts.

 Through a long-term process of collaboration, the artists will work with communities to develop socially-engaged projects that creatively engage with the nuanced stories and counternarratives of peoples’ lived experiences of identity, migration, home and belonging.

 Alongside these projects, the artists will be supported with training and mentoring, as well as the space and resources to develop their own creative practice and collective peer support.
-Artists and partners will facilitate further exchange and development events for a wider cohort of socially-engaged artists working in the sector and the public to expand on the projects learnings around equity and justice in the arts.
+Artists and partners will facilitate further exchange and development events for a wider cohort of socially-engaged artists working in the sector and the public to expand on the project's learnings around equity and justice in the arts.

 Through the project, we seek to: